 Disenfranchised Grief is defined as grief that people experience from a loss that is not acknowledged or socially supported Any separation from someone or something that is important will result in grief.
 Traditional feelings associated with grief: sadness, anger, guilt, loneliness, hopelessness, and numbness.
-Right to grieve is not recognized – feelings are not expressed – feelings become intensified
+Right to grieve is not recognized – feelings are not expressed – feelings become intensified.

-Three categories of disenfranchised grief
+There are three categories of disenfranchised grief

 - Relationship is not recognized

 - Griever is not recognized

 Relationship is not recognized

 - Extramarital affairs, cohabitation, gay and lesbian relationships, health care professionals